Frequently Asked Questions

 Keep in mind that if you plan to attend medical school in the United States, some schools expect that all your core pre-med coursework will be taken in the US.
-Be sure to consult with a health professions advisor during your freshman or sophomore year.
+Be sure to consult with a health professions advisor during your first year or sophomore year.

 If I have a disability, can I study abroad?

 Yes.
 You will want to meet with a study abroad advisor and with a counselor in the Center for Excellence in Teaching and Learning to discuss what accommodations you'll need.